Neon lights...or stars so bright; it's your choice!

 There are no camp stores at these woodsy campgrounds, nor other citified amenities such as swimming pools, hot tubs or laundries.
 There are a few flush toilets in some of the campgrounds, but by and large, most of the restrooms feature vault toilets.
 Water spigots are available in the campgrounds, but are not available at each campsite.
 And, you won't find RV dump stations on Mt Charleston, either.

-Despite the popularity of weekend camping, mid-week vacationers won't have much to worry about...at least, if hookups don't matter to you.
+Weekend camping is moderately popular, while mid-week vacationers won't have much to worry about at all.
+Most of the time, the only competition for spaces is for hookups at the Fletcher Campground.
 All of the photos of the national park campgrounds were taken on weekdays in June...and, as you can see, there were plenty of camping spaces available, even during such a busy vacation month.

 Mount Charleston Camping Reservations & Prices

-Mount Charleston camping prices: Most camping spaces have no electric hookups; the prices for these range from $21 to $38 in Summer, 2013.
-The spaces at the Fletcher View campground with hookups run $50/night.
+Mount Charleston camping prices: Most camping spaces have no electric hookups; the prices for these range from $25 to $40 in Summer, 2018.
+The spaces at the Fletcher View campground with hookups run up to $50/night.

 Kyle Canyon Campground reservations:Kyle Canyon campground page at Recreation.Gov (Note: at the time of this update, there are no reservations being taken for the Kyle Canyon campground.
 You can still see a campground map & get other valuable information from this page, though.)